-Inspection reports
+13. Inspection reports

-Inspection reports contain commentary on the rationale for GDC Requirements being deemed met, partly met, or not met and will commend good practice where this is identified.
+Inspection reports contain commentary on the rationale for GDC requirements being met, partly met, or not met and will commend good practice where this is identified.
 Reports also contain actions required of the provider.
 These actions focus on areas that impact upon the achievement of the Standards for Education, particularly where it has been determined that requirements have been partly met or not met.

-Where an action is needed for a requirement to be met, the term 'must' is used within the inspection report to describe the obligation on the provider to undertake this action.
-For such actions, a specific timescale will be stipulated by which the action must be completed, or when an update on progress must be provided to the GDC.
-In their observations on the content of the report, the provider should confirm the anticipated date by which these actions will be completed.
+Providers must take certain actions in order for a requirement to be met.
+These are detailed within the report, with a specific timescale for it to be completed by, or when an update on progress must be provided to the GDC.
+The provider should confirm the anticipated date by which these actions will be completed.

-Where an action would improve how a requirement is met, the term 'should' is used and for these actions there will be no due date stipulated.
-Providers will be asked to report on the progress in addressing the required actions through the annual monitoring process.
+The inspection report will outline actions that should be taken where it would improve how a requirement is met.
+No due date is stipulated for these.
+However, providers will be asked to report on the progress in addressing the required actions through the annual monitoring process.
 Serious concerns about a lack of progress may result in further inspections or other quality assurance activity.

 The GDC inspection report will contain the GDC's final recommendation to the GDC Registrar regarding the sufficiency of a programme and is based on the achievement of the Standards for Education.
 Reports highlight where there is insufficient, contradictory, or inadequate evidence to demonstrate a requirement.
 Comments on library facilities, funding or admissions are not usually discussed in reports unless these relate directly to any failure to meet a requirement under the Standards.
-The Registrar has delegated powers from the GDC Council to make a decision taking into account the EQA team's recommendation.
+The Registrar has delegated powers from the GDC Council to make a decision, taking into account the EQA team's recommendation.